nnsantosh/scala_tutorial/README.md

 getHike(1006) then it throws exception: java.util.NoSuchElementException: key not found:1006

 So where is the getHike validating for the employee number?
-Notice that the variables e and p are free variables for the anonymous function returned from the last line of getComputation.
+The variables e and p are local variables for getComputation function.
+But they are  free variables for the anonymous function returned from the last line of getComputation.
+The last line of getComputation is closure.
+When we returned it from the getComputation it carries the state of e and p with it.
+So getHike contains the data with it.

+Closures and their capability to carry state is incredible.
+It saves lot of complicated and unnecessary code and simplifies solution.